artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 print("Supported languages:", model.get_supported_languages())
 ```

 > **Note:** You'll see two warnings after this cell runs — `flash-attn not installed` and `HF_TOKEN` not set.
 Both are expected on Colab's free T4 GPU and can be ignored.
-FlashAttention 2 is recommended by upstream but requires Ampere-class hardware (A100 or newer) — T4 doesn't support it.
-The model runs correctly on the manual PyTorch fallback.
+FlashAttention 2 is recommended by upstream but requires Ampere-class hardware (A100 or newer) not available on Colab’s T4 GPUs.
+Qwen3-TTS falls back to standard PyTorch attention and runs correctly.

 ### Cell 5 — Generate Speech (Single Segment)